stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 In the examples shown in Figures [10.1](#fig10-1) and [10.2](#fig10-2), the original data set had 8 sites, compressed into just 3 patterns.
 (Yes, this is way smaller than any real data set, but having only 3 patterns allows me to show you complete leaf partials arrays!)
 The 3 site patterns are stored in the `data_matrix` retrieved from the `Data` object using the function call `_data->getDataMatrix()`.
 Each of the 3 states stored for each leaf requires `_nstates=4` floating point values, which explains why the vector `partials` defined at the top of this function has length `_states*_npatterns`.

-Consider the case of the second pattern in taxon 4 (leaf index 3), which has an ambiguous state Y that could be either a C or a T (i.e. either pyrimidine).
+Consider the case of the second pattern in taxon 3, which has an ambiguous state Y that could be either a C or a T (i.e. either pyrimidine).
 The four floating point _partial likelihoods_ used to store this information are 0.0, 1.0, 0.0, 1.0.
 The first and third values (both 0.0) correspond to A and G, respectively, while the second and fourth values (both 1.0) correspond to C and T.

 The four partials corresponding to one state are set in these four lines:
 ~~~~~~